essbo/essbo/README.md

 **Welcome to my Github profile.
 Pretty much everything is private because i do not feel confident sharing my code with strangers...
 Yet**

-## I am a ISO , currently working for the City of Ratzeburg.
+## I am a Network and Linux Technichian , currently working for the German Climate Coumputation Center.
 On my profile you can find a few projects I created in my spare time besides work
 - 📞 You can contact me through Matrix: (```@essbo:matrix.org```)